lalitsingh712/Weather-App/README.md

-#🌦️ Weather Repo
+🌦️ Weather Repo — Spring Boot Weather Application

-A simple and efficient Weather Forecasting Application built using Java and Spring Boot.
+A clean and efficient Weather Forecasting Application built using Java + Spring Boot.
-This project fetches real-time weather information using an external API and exposes clean REST endpoints.
+This project fetches real-time weather data from an external API and exposes clean REST endpoints for use in any backend or frontend app.

 🚀 Features

-🌤️ Fetch current weather for any city
+✨ Get current weather for any city

-⚡ Fast and lightweight Spring Boot backend
+⚡ Fast & lightweight Spring Boot backend
 🔧 Clean REST API architecture

-📦 Beginner-friendly project structure
+📦 Beginner-friendly layered structure

-🌐 Easily extendable for weekly forecast or UI integration
+🛡 Error handling & clean JSON responses

 🛠 Tech Stack